Witch Bottle Kit #1

 3) Wheel of five pins, to be bent during ritual

-4) Two bones, spinal segments.
+4) Two animal bones.
 These bones will have to be crushed to fit into the bottle

 5) A5 page detailing a history of witch bottles and instructions for your own.
 The instructions will tell you everything you need to do to recreate this ancient folk custom